AnkitAhlwat/GitHub-User-Documentation/docs/index.md

 - A Web browser to access Github
 - Text editor or IDE (we recommend VSCode as most images in this guide will be using it)
+- Git (we will cover how to install this in the Git section)

 ## Pre-requisites